kbagge/Taxonomy_dictionary/README.md

 ## Version
 Version 1 (March 30, 2022).
 This version have been built with the following versions of the source databases.
-- GBIF backbone: version from December 9, 2021
+- GBIF Backbone: version from December 9, 2021
 - Catalogue of Life: 2022-03-21 - ChecklistBank 9812
 - ICTV: Master Species List 2020.v1 [^6]
 - LPSN: genera, species and subspecies list (GSS) downloaded 2021-10-29
 - Mycobank: version 8th of June 2021.

+The repository contains a script that was used to generate the dictionary.
+You can reproduce it yourself on your machine or get inspired and make your own dictionary for another topic.
+Please be aware that the script contains some manual steps that must be done before the rest can run.
+This was unavoidable since some of the databases needs to be downloaded manually others have to be exported from excel format.

 ## Acknowledgement
 Thanks to Jose Alfredo Samaniego Castruita that showed me how to use the sed and awk commands to handle the data and obtain the desired result.